 Same as before, you should test the effects of database caching once its been enabled

 For object caching the shared packages can use the “Disk” option and for VPS packages you can use the “Memcached” option.
-The adres for memcaching is the same as before: 127.0.0.1:11211 .
+The adres for memcaching is the same as before: 127.0.0.1:11211.
+Read here how you can process this in your wp-config.php.
 Optimal lifetime for cached object can again vary per site, we usually use 3600 seconds.
 Again the higher the number of visitors to your site the shorter you can set the lifetime for the caching.

 For object caching the same goes as before, test the speed of your site before and after changes are made to see what works best for your website.